-3.9.2 Changing Transmission Gears - HDi
+3.9.2 Changing Transmission Gears - HDi and HD

-The HDi model is equipped with two shift levers.
+The HDi and HD models are equipped with two shift levers.
 One gearshift lever extends through the firewall and moves left and right.
 Forward gear is located to the left of neutral and reverse gear to the right of neutral.
 (See Figure 3-6.)
 PLEASE OBSERVE CAUTIONS.
 There is a second shift lever located on the right dash of the HDi.
 High range is selected when the lever is in the up position and should be used for most driving conditions.
 Low range is selected when the lever is in the down position.
 (See Figure 3-7.)